Incident and Injury Reporting and Investigation

 Employers are legally responsible for conducting investigations related to any of the above reportable incidents that happen in their workplaces and submitting employer incident investigation reports to WorkSafeBC.

-The investigation must be conducted by someone knowledgeable about the type of work involved and, if reasonably available, include the participation of both employer and worker representatives.
+The investigation must be conducted by someone knowledgeable about the type of work involved, and include the participation of both employer and worker representatives.

 After an incident, the employer must immediately undertake a preliminary investigation to identify any unsafe conditions, acts, or procedures that significantly contributed to it.
 The employer must prepare a preliminary investigation report within 48 hours of the incident, which should be submitted to WorkSafeBC only if requested.